ratt-ru/meqtrees-timba/README_build.txt

 If you have these pacakges installed in an unusual place you may have to specify the locations through cmake variables.
-The variable is dependent on the package - for the names, look in the relevant Find<packageName>.cmake files found in the cmake directory of the src code and the system cmake module directory (usually /usr/share/cmake/Modules)
+The variable is dependent on the package - for the names, look in the relevant Find<packageName>.cmake files found in the cmake directory of the src code and the system cmake module directory (usually /usr/share/cmake/Modules). e.g. cmake -DBLITZ_LIB_DIR=/opt/mpp/blitz/0.9/lib PATH_TO_SRC

 The list of external dependency packages are specified by the dependencies variable set in the top level CMakeList.txt file.